 Project's Phase 2 included installing 2 new gangways (airbridges) and 2000 solar panels (mounted on the building's roof).
 Both gangways were specially designed for the 5200-passenger Carnival XL class ships (Iona being the first) and arrived from Barcelona on January 4, 2020.
 Ocean Cruise Terminal also received LNG bunkering capabilities.

 The renovated and enlarged terminal was completed in May 2020, and like the terminals Horizon and Mayflower also provides the berthed vessels with shoreside power.

 City Cruise Terminal

 - Location: Western Docks

-- address - "Solent Road, Western Docks, Southampton SO15 1HJ"
+- Address is "Solent Road, Western Docks, Southampton SO15 1HJ".

 - Berth 101

 - Dock gate - 8 (GPS N 50°53′58.1″, W 01°24′40″) or 10 (GPS N 50°54′14.8″, W 01°25′02.8″)